 This itinerary introduces you to three different aspects of India – Urban, Rural & Wildlife.
-From streets of Delhi, to Taj Mahal in Agra, to the Ranthambore Tiger Reserve, to the vivid pink colored houses in Jaipur, to the artistic laid-back town of Mandawa, this tour is meant to experience the quintessential India.
+From the streets of Delhi, to Taj Mahal in Agra, to the Ranthambore Tiger Reserve, to the vivid pink-colored houses in Jaipur, to the artistic laid-back town of Mandawa, this tour is meant to experience the quintessential India.

 Meals: Breakfast & Dinner

-After a delicious breakfast check-out from hotel and head towards Ranthambore.
-Once a private game reserve of the royal House of Jaipur, Ranthambore National Park and Tiger Reserve is one of the world’s best known wilderness areas.
-Being considered as one of the famous and former hunting grounds of the Maharajas of Jaipur, today Ranthambore National Park is a major wildlife tourist attraction spot that has pulled the attention of many wildlife photographers and lovers in this destination.
+After a delicious breakfast check-out from the hotel and head towards Ranthambore.
+Once a private game reserve of the royal House of Jaipur, Ranthambore National Park and Tiger Reserve is one of the world’s best-known wilderness areas.
+Being considered one of the famous and former hunting grounds of the Maharajas of Jaipur, today Ranthambore National Park is a major wildlife tourist attraction spot that has pulled the attention of many wildlife photographers and lovers in this destination.

 After around 6-7 hours drive you'll reach Ranthambore.
 Check-in at the hotel on arrival.
-Evening is at your leisure.
+The evening is at your leisure.
 Have a sumptuous dinner at the hotel.
 Overnight stay will be at the hotel in Ranthambore.

 Meals: Breakfast & Dinner

-Enjoy the early morning tea and snacks and then head out for jungle safari at 6:00am.
+Enjoy the early morning tea and snacks and then head out for a jungle safari at 6:00 am.
 Ranthambore National Park is one of the finest tiger reserves in India.
 It is in every sense a perfect place for wildlife photography.
-Later come back to hotel, have breakfast and relax.
+Later come back to the hotel, have breakfast and relax.

 Have lunch at the hotel.
-In the late afternoon head out for another jungle safari around 3:00pm, this time on a different path.
+In the late afternoon head out for another jungle safari at 3:00 pm, this time on a different path.
 Maybe you get a good chance of sighting the Indian tigers.
 Spend some time watching the peacocks and other animals in their natural habitat.
 The forests around the Ranthambore Fort were once, the private hunting grounds of the Kings of Jaipur.

-Evening is at your leisure.
-Dinner & overnight stay at the hotel in Ranthambore.
+The evening is at your leisure.
+Dinner & overnight stay will be at the hotel in Ranthambore.

 Meals: Breakfast, Lunch & Dinner

-Overnight stay will be at hotel in Jaipur.
+Overnight stay will be at the hotel in Jaipur

 Meals: Breakfast & Dinner